NthBox/extra-vision-ai/docs/debug/mobile-hud-alignment-debug-troubleshoot.md

     - `mappedY = INPUT_WIDTH - x`
 - **SVG Scaling & Offsets**: Correctly calculating `scale` and `offsetX/Y` to account for the "cover" crop mode of the camera preview.
 - **Rotation-Aware Labels**: Applying SVG `transform` to labels to keep text readable in horizontal mode.
-- **Pro Orientation Mapping (V2)**: Integrated `expo-screen-orientation` to handle all 4 device orientations (Portrait, Portrait Down, Landscape Left, Landscape Right).
-This ensures that bboxes and text remain perfectly aligned even when the phone is flipped 180 degrees.
+- **Pro Orientation Mapping (V3)**: Refined the hybrid mapping logic to account for unlocked app orientation.
+The logic now intelligently switches between 90-degree CCW transforms for Portrait mode and direct 1:1 mapping for Landscape modes.
+It specifically handles Landscape Left (inverted landscape) by applying a 180-degree coordinate mirror and text rotation to prevent boxes and labels from appearing upside-down.

 ## Lessons Learned & Prevention
 - **Sensor vs. UI**: Mobile camera sensors are almost always landscape.
 The UI must handle the 90-degree rotation manually if the OS hasn't already rotated the image.
 - **Native Dependency Caution**: Avoid adding new native modules (`expo-screen-orientation`) mid-debugging if the user is using a standard Expo Go environment, as it triggers a "native module not found" crash.
 - **Pro Mode Requirement**: Upgrading to `expo-screen-orientation` requires a native build or Development Client.
 The code now includes a `try-catch` safety net to prevent crashes on standard Expo Go while still supporting the pro feature.
 - **Device Differences**: Landscape Left vs. Landscape Right can invert coordinates; the pro mapping now explicitly handles both to prevent upside-down boxes.
+- **Reference Error Prevention**: Always initialize variables used in SVG transforms (like `textRotation`) outside of conditional blocks to avoid `ReferenceError`.